A brief history of the township of Bradford, Manchester

 When the Lancashire Miners' Federation came into being on the 19 Apr 1881, its first Secretary was a Bradford Colliery man, Thomas Seddon, who was also elected Secretary of the Miners Federation of Great Britain, from its inception in 1889 until 1910.

-Typical of many families, who served Bradford Colliery during its relatively slow growth until the end of the war (Note 7That is, World War II.), was John Bryan, a Checkweighman and Secretary of the Bradford Branch of the National Union of Mineworkers (NUM).
+Typical of many families, who served Bradford Colliery during its relatively slow growth until the end of World War II, was John Bryan, a Checkweighman and Secretary of the Bradford Branch of the National Union of Mineworkers (NUM).
 A grandson of the Edward Bryan of the 1870 intruders, John Bryan was a loyal supporter of the NUM who was liked and respected by both management and men.

 The labour force supplying Bradford Colliery up to World War II was mainly drawn from descendants of the pioneer miners and their progress in social and political affairs followed a pattern that was typical of coal mining communities throughout Britain.

+In 1871 it was recorded that R T Parker was then the owner of Bradford Colliery while the occupiers, for rating purposes, were Clegg and Thomas Livesey.
 The table below provides some details of Bradford Colliery between 1880 and 1945.
 Additionally, trade directories list the following names: Thomas Porter, coal owner (1828/29); John Brown, agent (1841); Charles James Stanley Walker (1841); Clegg and Thomas Livesey Jr, coal owners (1895); Henry Shaw (1903); G H Pybus, Henry Shaw and F L Ward (1909 and 1911).
 Regarding Thomas Porter, it is understood that he showed unfairness to his miners and this may be the reason for industrial unrest that prompted a strike in 1844.
-It is this event that may have caused Porter to sell the colliery to Messrs Clegg and Livesey who had succeeded him by 1845.

 Bradford Colliery